Introduction to Splunk

 The course will help you move from the basics of "What is Splunk?" to more advanced topics of onboarding data and creating alerts.
-Through these videos, you'll learn how to install a trial version of Splunk Enterprise, as well as forwarders to get data from different kinds of hosts, and then work with the data retrieved through crafting searches, and creating alerts, reports, and dashboards.
+Through these videos, you'll learn how to install a trial version of Splunk Enterprise, as well as forwarders to get data from different kinds of hosts, and then work with the data retrieved through crafting Splunk searches, alerts, reports, and dashboards.
 These videos will also cover career paths, tips and tricks, and further areas of study.

 What is Splunk?